C.1 Essential elements of DS-projects

 The data used in a project should meet the following criteria:

-Availability: The data should be publicly accessible and included in the submitted project (in
+Availability: The data should be publicly accessible and must be included in the submitted project (in

-Amount: There are no specific limits or restrictions regarding data size, but the dataset should not be trivial (i.e., larger datasets are better than smaller ones, data in several files better than 1, etc.).
+Amount: There are no specific limits or restrictions regarding data size, but the dataset should not be trivial (i.e., larger datasets are better than smaller ones, data from several files better than just one file, etc.).

 Variety: The data or the analysis should typically include multiple types of variables (e.g., categorical, logical, numeric, text, dates or times).

-Variables: Include a codebook (overview over all variables, their types, and ranges).
+Variables: Include a codebook (i.e., an overview over all variables, their types, and ranges).

 References: Include citations to and references of all sources (e.g., of data, corresponding articles, and online sources).